OctaForge/OF-Engine/src/readme_tesseract.txt

-Note that this license is an extension of the original Sauerbraten source code license which is included under the file "readme_source.txt" for reference.
+Note that this license is an extension of the original Sauerbraten source code license which is included under the file "readme_sauerbraten.txt" for reference.
 Both are essentially the ZLIB license, but the Tesseract license may include differing copyright owners and usage clarifications.